4643880/Instagram-Flutter/README.md

 # Instagram Clone

-A Instagram App- Works on Android, iOS & Web!
+A Ecommerce App UI - Works on Android, iOS & Web!

 ## Features
-Developed Instagram Clone Application with Flutter & Firebase.
+Developed Ecommerce App with Flutter & Firebase.
 This application comes with several features.
-- Responsive Instagram UI
+- Responsive UI using Screen Utils Package & Media Queries
-- Email & Password Authentication
-- Share Posts with Caption
-- Display Posts with Caption
-- Like & Comment on Posts
-- Search Users
-- Follow Users
-- Display User Posts, Followers & Following
-- EVERYTHING REAL TIME
-- Sign Out
-- Used Provider State Management Package with Cloud Firestore Database & Firebase Authentication
+- Implemented Phone Authentication with Firebase
+- Used Getx Packge to manage the states of the application